Last Updated on: 19th November 2023, 12:45 pm

 There’s 0.5 mg of iron in 100 g of bamboo.

 Parrots need iron to create hemoglobin, transporting oxygenated blood around the body.
-They’re at risk of anemia if they don’t get enough iron.
+Birds are at risk of anemia if they don’t get enough iron.

 Parrots need manganese for normal bone and eggshell growth.
 Without it, parrots are at risk of: